-In his work, Birch does not seem to think that higher-order thought (HOT) theory is a particularly promising account of consciousness, so he does not discuss it in detail.
-However, higherorder theories of consciousness have become an increasingly popular type of theory in understanding what it means to be in a conscious psychological state.
-Within these theories, to be conscious is to have what is called a higher-order (HO) state about one's psychological state.
+In his work, Birch does not seem to think that HOT theory is a particularly promising account of consciousness, so he does not discuss it in detail.
+However, higher-order theories of consciousness have become an increasingly popular type of theory in understanding what it means to be in a conscious psychological state.
+Within these theories, to be conscious is to have what is called a higher-order ("HO") state about the psychological state you are in.